Jope31/AlphaBotCloud/README.md

 ## **🌟 Key Features**

 * **Live Web Dashboard:** Monitor all symphonies across your Composer accounts (Individual, Roth IRA, Trad.
 IRA) in real-time.
-* **Monte Carlo "Arming":** Simulates 5,000 potential future paths based on historical Alpaca data.
-If the probability of beating the current return drops below a threshold, the bot "arms" the trailing stop.
+* **Dual-Arming Mechanism:** The trailing stop activates if the Monte Carlo probability of a positive return drops below your threshold, OR automatically if the symphony dips into the red (below 0.00%) to instantly cap bleeding.
 * **Hybrid Trailing Stop:** Once armed, the bot follows the symphony's peak with a strict, predictable fixed percentage trailing stop, abandoning complex volatility math.
 * **Breakeven Lock:** The moment your symphony achieves a specific "Activation %" run, the bot violently yanks the stop level up to 0.00%, mathematically forbidding the trade from closing in the red.
 * **Post-Market Simulator:** Re-run the day's data with different trailing stops and breakeven locks to see exactly what would have triggered, allowing for perfect tuning.